Medsafe Logo

 What does Medsafe do with this information?

 Medsafe analyses adverse reactions reports in conjunction with other information to determine if the safety signal is real.
-Medsafe seeks the advice of independent experts, via the Medicines Adverse Reactions Committee or may also form working groups of experts to provide advice.
+Medsafe seeks the advice of independent experts, via the Medicines Adverse Reactions Committee (MARC) or may also form working groups of experts to provide advice.
 Medsafe also works closely with other regulatory authorities from around the world.

 Medsafe undertakes a risk-benefit assessment on safety signals to assess if action is required.
-Further information on risk-benefit assessment is provided in the Medsafe Evaluation and Approval Process page

 The majority of safety signals are not supported by any additional information and no action is taken although Medsafe may continue to closely monitor the issue.